About the banks comparison table

 Did we forget a bank or credit union?

-We have done our best to list every Australian bank, credit union and building society but if we missed any please get in touch by email and we will do our best to add them to the table: firstname.lastname@example.org
+We have done our best to list every Australian bank, credit union and building society but if we’ve missed any please email us and we’ll add them to the table: firstname.lastname@example.org